 CIO Education and Experience Requirements

 “Chief information officer positions typically require at least a bachelor’s degree and extensive experience.
-Many employers show preference to candidates with advanced information technology training and education, including master’s degrees,” explains Florida Tech.
+Many employers show a preference for candidates with advanced information technology training and education, including master’s degrees,” explains Florida Tech.
 “A Master of Science in Information Technology degree program may provide the high degree of business knowledge required to secure a career as a CIO.”

 If you want to steer towards the CIO career path, knowledge of these industry-standard requirements can help you prepare for this c-suite position.